Starshine 1 [NASA]

 Starshine 2 descended into the lower atmosphere and flamed out on 26 April 2002.
 The fact that its orbital lifetime was so much shorter than that of Starshine 1 was due to its slightly lower deployment altitude, coupled with unusually high solar activity.

-Starshine 4 is presently being assembled and tested, and its 1000 mirrors have been polished by 1000 schools and other participating groups in 43 countries.
+Starshine 4 has been assembled and tested, and its 1000 mirrors have been polished by 1000 schools and other participating groups in 43 countries.
 Starshine 4 was originally scheduled for launch on Space Shuttle Atlantis's STS-114 mission.
 It was to carry 31 optical retroreflectors identical to those on Starshines 2 and 3.
 It was also to carry a Starshine 5 subsatellite in its interior and was to release Starshine 5 into its own orbit about one minute after being itself deployed from Atlantis.
 Comparison of the relative decay rates of the orbits of Starshines 4 and 5 were to allow researchers to derive atmospheric densities more precisely than they have been able to do previously.

 With the Space Shuttle program having ended, no more flight opportunities for Starshine 4 and 5 were available anymore and the program has been cancelled and the satellite has been put into storage.
 A flight on an early Orion CEV mission to the ISS was considered, but this opportunity also ceased to exist after the cancellation of the Constellation program.
 Eventually Starshine 4 (without Starshine 5, as a completely passive payload was required) was launched in May 2020 on the maiden flight of Virgin Orbit's air-launched LauncherOne rocket, but failed to reach orbit.

 |Type / Application:||Research (Atmospheric density)|